-How much service premium funding schools get, and details of which children attract the funding.
+How much Service pupil premium (SPP) funding schools get, and details of which children attract the funding.

-Pupils attract the premium if they meet the following criteria:
+Pupils attract the SPP if they meet one of the following criteria:

-We confirm final service premium allocations at the end of the calendar year at the same time as pupil premium allocations.
+We confirm final SPP allocations at the end of the calendar year at the same time as pupil premium allocations.

-Details of each school’s service premium eligibility are available each June through a data download from the Key to Success website.
+Details of each school’s SPP eligibility are available each June through a data download from the Key to Success website.
 This shows who is eligible and the total funding available.